pygfx/pygfx/docs/transparency.rst

 compositing is used, the result will depend on the order in which the objects are rendered.

-**Blend mode 'stochastic'** represents stochastic transparency.
+**Alpha method 'stochastic'** represents stochastic transparency.
 The alpha represents the chance of a fragment being visible (i.e. not discarded).
 Visible fragments are opaque.
-This blend mode is less common, but has interesting properties.
+This blend method is less common, but has interesting properties.
 Although the result has a somewhat noisy appearance, it handles transparency perfectly, capable of rendering multiple layers of transparent objects, and correctly handling objects that have a mix of opaque and transparent fragments.

-**Blend mode 'weighted'** represents (variants of) weighted blended order independent transparency.
+**Alpha method 'weighted'** represents (variants of) weighted blended order independent transparency.
 The order of objects does not matter for the end-result.
 One use-case being order independent transparency (OIT).
 The order-independent property is advantageous in some use-cases, but produces